openaps/AndroidAPSdocs/docs/EN/introduction.md

 The **AAPS** app is not provided in Google Play - you have to build it from source code by yourself for legal reasons. **AAPS** is unlicensed, meaning that it does not have approval by any regulatory body authority in any country. **AAPS** is deemed to be carrying out a medical experiment on yourself, and is carried out at the user’s own risk.

 Setting up the system requires patience, determination and the gradual development of technical knowledge.
 All the information and support can be found in these documents, elsewhere online, or from others who have already done it.
-It is estimated that over 2000 people have successfully built and are currently using **AAPS** worldwide.
+Over 10,000 people have successfully built and are currently using **AAPS** worldwide.

 The developers of **AAPS** take safety incredibly seriously, and want others to have a good experience of using **AAPS**.
 That is why it is essential that every user (or carer, if the user is a child):